Skip to Main Content

 Highland Park Village and the Occasion-Dining Address

-There is a particular kind of restaurant that a neighbourhood like Highland Park Village calls into being.
-The address — one of the oldest open-air shopping centers in the United States, at the intersection of Mockingbird and Preston — carries the weight of Dallas's old-money social calendar.
+Sadelle's Dallas is a New York-Style Deli in Highland Park Village, Dallas, with an average Google rating of 3.8 from 562 reviews and a price tier of 3, about $50 per person.
+The address, one of the oldest open-air shopping centers in the United States, at the intersection of Mockingbird and Preston, carries the weight of Dallas's old-money social calendar.
 Anniversaries, post-gallery openings, milestone birthdays, the kind of Saturday morning where brunch becomes a two-hour event with people you have not seen in months: Highland Park Village has long been where that version of Dallas conducts itself.
 When Sadelle's arrived at 1 Highland Park Village, it stepped into a location already loaded with occasion-dining expectations.

 The New York Original and What Transfers